top of page

 Section 3.
 Term of Office

-Each member of a committee shall continue as such until his or her successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.
+Each member of a committee will continue as such until their successor is appointed, unless the committee is terminated, or unless the member is removed from the committee, or unless the member ceases to qualify for the committee.

 Section 4.
 Chairperson

-One member of each committee shall be appointed chairperson thereof.
+One member of each committee will be appointed chairperson of the committee.

 Section 5.
 Vacancies